fadykuzman/schluckauf/README.md

 6. **Scan for duplicates:** Enter `/photos` in the scan form and click "Scan for Duplicates"

+> **⚠️ Important:** Only scan directories that are mounted in the Docker container.
+Scanning other paths (e.g., `/usr`, `/etc`) will find duplicates but images cannot be displayed in the web UI.
+Always scan mounted volumes like `/photos`.
+>
+> *This limitation will be addressed post-POC with proper path validation and security restrictions.*

 ## Keyboard Shortcuts

 ### Navigation